vtereshkov/umka-lang/spec.md

 ```
 UMKA_API bool umkaInit(void *umka, const char *fileName, const char *sourceString,
-                       int storageSize, int stackSize, int argc, char **argv);
+                       int storageSize, int stackSize, const char *locale,
+                       int argc, char **argv);
 ```

 Initializes the interpreter instance.
 Here, `umka` is the interpreter instance handle, `fileName` is the Umka source file name, `sourceString` is an optional string buffer that contains the program source, `storageSize` is the size, in bytes, of the static storage used for storing string literals and constant composite literals, `stackSize` is the fiber stack size, in slots, `argc` and `argv` represent the standard C/C++ command-line parameter data.
 If `sourceString` is not `NULL`, the program source is read from this string rather than from a file.
 A fictitious `fileName` should nevertheless be specified.
+An optional `locale` string can be specified.
 Returns `true` if the source has been successfully loaded.

 ```
 UMKA_API bool umkaCompile(void *umka);